-means a notice informing a customer their telecommunication service could be suspended under section 9.3.
+means a notice informing a customer their telecommunication service could be suspended due to credit management under section 9.3.

-Targeted advertising
+Targeted advertising [new]

 means advertising in a language other than English that is wholly or predominantly in another language.

 Note: It does not include, for example, single words or short phrases in other languages that are included for effect as part of an advert.